moinnuddinnn/iris-movement-detection/README.md

 # IRIS MOVEMENT DETECTION MODEL
-An Iris movement detection system using TensorFlow, OpenCV and MediaPipe.
+an iris movement detection system using tensorflow, opencv and mediapipe.